About

 Lexie "Curls" Lanfrank, Guest Guide

-Lexie grew up exploring the quaint woods around her home chasing lightning bugs and dodging poison ivy.
-In college, she rediscovered her love of the mountains, leading to her thru-hiking the Appalachian Trail in 2018.
-She spent over 180 nights under the stars on trail before she moved to Asheville full-time.
-Now she wanders forests and climbs mountains since completing her Master’s Degree in Clinical Mental Health Counseling.
-Lexie loves connecting people with the mountains she calls home.
-In her free time, you’ll find her cooking up a storm (or mess), finding hidden swimming holes, and planning her next adventure.
+Lexie grew up exploring the quaint woods around her home chasing fireflies and dodging poison ivy.
+In college, she found her love of hiking and camping, leading to her thru-hiking the Appalachian Trail in 2018 and soon after planting herself full-time in Asheville.
+Lexie loves connecting with people in the mountains she now calls home.
+In her free time, you’ll find her cooking up something new in the kitchen, enjoying local brews and music, picnicking in the park and soaking in the sunshine whenever she can.

 Leah "Eagle Eye" LaRocco, Guest Guide